-Advising the Board of Directors in a Mergers and Acquisitions World, taught by Myron T. Steele '70, chief justice of the Delaware Supreme Court, and Mark Morton, an experienced practitioner in Delaware.
+Advising the Board of Directors in a Mergers and Acquisitions World, taught by Myron T. Steele, former chief justice of the Delaware Supreme Court, and Mark Morton, an experienced practitioner in Delaware.

-Corporate Strategy and Leadership and team management, taught by Jim Donovan, managing director of Goldman Sachs
+Corporate Strategy and Leadership and Team Management, taught by Jim Donovan, a managing director of Goldman Sachs.

-International Banking Transactions, taught by Christof Fritzen, former managing director, Deutsche Bank AG, Frankfurt, Germany
+International Banking Transactions, taught by Christof Fritzen, former managing director of Deutsche Bank AG.

-Responses to the Financial Crisis, taught by Ned Kelly '81, chairman of Global Banking and a vice chairman of Citigroup Inc.
+Responses to the Financial Crisis, taught by Ned Kelly, a former top executive at Citigroup.